 A washing machine without a digital display has nothing to power when not in use.
 But of course the older appliances then have the unfortunate fate of not being energy efficient when they are in use.

-The drawing of power when appliances are not in use is something that is beginning to become a thing of the past.
+The drawing of power when appliances are not in use – something that we call phantom power drain – is something that is beginning to become a thing of the past.

 Many newer TVs and electronics are drawing less energy when turned off because of energy star guidelines.